I have never met anyone who desired to fail in reaching their goals.

 We set the goals because they seem important.

-Strive to overcome these key factors that often keep people from reaching goals and you will be able accomplish yours; regardless of when you set them.
+Strive to overcome these key factors that often keep people from reaching goals, and you will accomplish yours, regardless of when you set them.

 What Really Prevents People from Reaching Goals